shahrk/feature-hunt/README.md

 #### STEP 2) Make a Database and grab the credentials by clicking on connect
 <img width="1148" alt="Screen Shot 2021-09-19 at 5 25 04 PM" src="./public/Db.png">

 #### STEP 3) Make the corresponding changes in the config.yaml file located in api folder

 <img width="1148" alt="Screen Shot 2021-09-19 at 5 25 04 PM" src="./public/DbYaml.png">

+> You can also connect to the database from your shell using [mongosh](https://docs.mongodb.com/mongodb-shell/)

 ## Other Available Scripts